dean0x7d/pybinding/docs/tutorial/lattice.rst

 .. only:: html

-    This is a full example file which you can download and run with `python lattice_example.py`.
+    This is a full example file which you can download and run with `python3 lattice_example.py`.

     :download:`Download source code</tutorial/lattice_example.py>`